EricEsquivel/Inline-EA/README.md

 ## Resources

 * [InlineExecute-Assembly](https://github.com/anthemtotheego/InlineExecute-Assembly) by AnthemToTheEgo - Provided a base template for inline executing .NET assemblies in C in a BOF.
-We just had to port it from C to C++.
+I just had to port it from C to C++.
 * [Maldev Academy](https://maldevacademy.com) - Contained a great module for inline executing .NET assemblies in C++ as a normal program, but not as a BOF.
-We combined this and AnthemToTheEgo's project to execute .NET assemblies in C++ as a BOF.
+I combined this and AnthemToTheEgo's project to execute .NET assemblies in C++ as a BOF.
 * [Unmanaged .NET Patching](https://kyleavery.com/posts/unmanaged-dotnet-patching) by Kyle Avery - Resource on how to patch System.Environment.Exit.
 * [New AMSI Bypass Technique Modifying CLR.DLL in Memory](https://practicalsecurityanalytics.com/new-amsi-bypss-technique-modifying-clr-dll-in-memory) by Practical Security Analytics LLC - Patching clr.dll to bypass AMSI.
 * [EAT Hooking](https://www.unknowncheats.me/forum/c-and-c/50426-eat-hooking-dlls.html) by Jimster480 - I came up with the idea to bypass ETW by EAT Hooking advapi32.dll!EventWrite and I found this general EAT Hooking code snippet which worked great.